YoungMahesh/syntax-notes/ai/embeddings.md

 - The closer two embeddings are in this vector space, the more semantically similar they are[1]

 **Dimensionality Reduction**
-Embeddings convert high-dimensional data into lower-dimensional representations while preserving important relationships and patterns[2].
+Embeddings convert high-dimensional data into lower-dimensional representations while preserving important relationships and patterns.
 This reduction makes the data more manageable for machine learning algorithms while retaining crucial semantic information.

 ## Creation Process